Pathak94/electronut.github.io/_posts/2015-07-09-nrf51-dk-external-programming.md

 ![nRF51-E3BO](/images/2015/07/nRF51-E3BO.jpg "nRF51-E3BO")

-There are number of inexpensive (&asymp;USD 5) nRF51822 modules
+There are several inexpensive (&asymp;USD 5) nRF51822 modules
 available on sites like *aliexpress*.
 But these usually come with a dual 2x9 1.27 mm pitch headers, making it very difficult to work with them.
-In collaboration with [Explore Embedded][7], I have designed a breakout board with these adapters, amd that's what I will be using for this article.
+In collaboration with [Explore Embedded][7], I have designed a breakout board with these adapters, and that's what I will be using for this article.
 (Note that what I say is valid whether you use this breakout board or not.)